ahinkel/velma/README.md

 - You may need to ignore the first couple temperature readings while calibrating.
 - Offset may be different based on the particular chip you use.
 - Offset may be different if ESP32 delays or sleeps during idle time.
 Sleeping is the default as it is more energy efficient.

+### Possible issues:

+- This older version of the code may need an update to the solar gain estimation function.
+Newer versions make use of a solar gain table from *The Passive Solar House* by James Kachadorian (Still testing this).
+- This older version of the code has an out of date computeNetPowerFlow() function.
+Newer versions make use of estimated R-values for windows.
+You may need to tweak this depending on your experience, location, etc.

+## Future:

+I am hoping to collaborate on a version of this software that could be integrated with thermostats and apply machine learning to solve other problems.
+Please contact me if interested.